johnmanny/parallel_computing/appointment_prediction/batch_version/README.md

 - The main network actually learns in a method that is more accurately described as a mini-batch gradient descent method of supervised neural net learning.

+- Doesn't hold much error checking to speak of.